UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 There is also live pricing for shares and the app chart tools are better than Robinhood, Revolut, XTB, or CMC Invest (some of Webull’s rivals).
 You can compare the historical share price performance of up to three companies on a single chart on Webull’s mobile app, although you can’t overlay indices such as the S&P 500 to see how a company has performed against that particular index.
 You can make the chart full-screen, zoom in, and change the view to horizontal when you turn your phone on its side – more than many other apps offer.

 Trending news and educational articles also feature prominently on the app, which is helpful for newer investors.
-It is also possible to compare cash interest rates offered by different UK banks, thanks to Webull UK’s new Webull Savings offering.
+It is also possible to compare cash interest rates offered by different U.K. banks, thanks to Webull U.K.’s new Webull Savings offering.
 This is a useful feature for Britons looking for competitive interest rates on cash savings they don’t want invested in the stock market.
 You can see the top interest rates for both easy access and notice accounts, even if you don’t plan on using the Webull cash savings feature yourself.

 In my testing of the website platform, I found it to be fairly comprehensive when I clicked on the markets tab.
-You can see an overview of markets in the US, Hong Kong, and China, including the top gainers and losers on different indices and the most active stocks.
+You can see an overview of markets in the U.S., Hong Kong, and China, including the top gainers and losers on different indices and the most active stocks.
 You can also see upcoming IPOs across the rest of the year, as well as a calendar featuring earnings and dividend payment dates.

-However, I did not find it easy to search for a particular stock.
+"I did not find it easy to search for a particular stock on Webull's site.
 I also could not find a way to edit or compare charts.
-The lack of these features made the Webull website feel quite restrictive.
+The lack of these features made my experience feel quite restrictive."

 For those looking to trade on a computer, you might be better off with Webull’s desktop trading platform, which is free to download.
 Before using it, you will have to set up a trading password separate from your account password for added security.